Translational and Molecular Imaging Institute

 TMII is responsible for coordinating and executing all in vivo imaging research at Mount Sinai.
-Currently, TMII has over 45 members with expertise in all aspects of translational imaging research, from image acquisition to image analysis.
+Currently, TMII has over 50 members with expertise in all aspects of translational imaging research, from image acquisition to image analysis.
 Mount Sinai and TMII have entered into a strategic partnership with Siemens Medical Systems to support its effort in translational research.
-A variety of Siemens systems, including a whole-body 7T actively shielded MR scanner, a fully integrated simultaneous MR(3T)/PET mMR system, a 3T MR Skyra scanner and a novel CT scanner based on a clinical dual-source CT system concept with one counting detector and one conventional CT detector will all be operational effective May 2013.
+Housed in the new Hess Center for Science and Medicine, are state-of-the-art Siemens systems, including a whole-body 7T actively shielded MR scanner, a fully integrated simultaneous MR(3T)/PET mMR system, a 3T MR Skyra scanner and a novel CT scanner based on a clinical dual-source CT system concept with one counting detector and one conventional CT detector will all be operational effective June 2014.
 These systems will be available for human and large animal research.
 In addition, TMII will have access to a variety of Siemens systems that will be managed by the Department of Radiology at Mount Sinai, including a 1.5T MR Aera scanner, a PET/CT(64) Biograph mCT, and a multidetector CT Somatom Definition Flash.